 – Understanding a loved one who feels stormy

-If your loved one identifies with Borderline Personality Disorder, he or she probably experiences reality differently than you do.
+If your loved one struggles to regulate their emotions, are compulsive in their behaviours, recovering from complex childhood wounds or Complex PTSD, they probably experience reality differently than you do.
 It is helpful to gain some insights into how their world operates, thus make some sense of their behaviours.

 - Feelings are ‘too real’

 Some psychologists call this ‘psychic equivalence’.
-People with BPD may forget that their feelings, thoughts, beliefs and wishes are simply part of their mental activities.
+Your loved one may forget that their feelings, thoughts, beliefs and wishes are simply part of their mental activities.
 To them, their fear, anxiety, feelings of disgust, the thought that someone dislikes them… are all as real as reality.
-In other words, for a person with BPD, the feeling of shame and self- badness can be experienced with such level of intensity that it creates suicidal urges.
+In other words, for them, the feeling of shame and self- badness can be experienced with such level of intensity that it becomes destructive.

 - Out of sight, out of mind

 In psychology terminology, this is known as lack of object constancy.
-Some people with BPD have problems with holding onto a consistent mind image when it comes to relating to other.
+Your loved one might have problems with holding onto a consistent mind image when it comes to relating to other.
 They struggle to have a sense of continuity and consistency about people in their lives.

-A person with BPD may experience terrible anxiety when people leave.
-There is a desperate need to hold onto the physical connection or to seek reassurance of others’ love, because a person with BPD may struggle to hold onto the concept of self without the help of others.
+They may experience terrible anxiety when people leave.
+There is a desperate need to hold onto the physical connection or to seek reassurance of others’ love, because they may struggle to hold onto the concept of self without the help of others.